 What do we know about THC?

-THC is most well-known for producing the psychoactive sensation or ‘high feeling’ people experience from smoking or ingesting it.
-Many patients describe the therapeutic effects of THC.
-However, in many states, it is still illegal.
-According to scientists, THC affects things like thinking, memory, pleasure, coordination, concentration, and our senses.
+THC is well-known for producing the psychoactive sensation or ‘high feeling’ people experience from smoking or ingesting it.
+Many patients describe the effects of THC to be therapeutic However it still remains illegal in many states.
+According to scientists, THC affects cognitive functions such as memory, pleasure, coordination, concentration, and our senses.

 What is THC useful for, and what forms are popular?

-Although research is still ongoing, many believe THC and cannabis can help relieve pain.
-Studies also show that THC may also help patients with Alzheimer’s and Parkinson’s diseases, and it may help relieve painful cancer treatment-related symptoms, such as vomiting from chemotherapy.
+Although research is still ongoing, studies have shown THC and cannabis can help relieve pain.
+Studies also show that THC may also help patients with Alzheimer’s and Parkinson’s diseases, and it may help relieve painful cancer treatment-related symptoms, such as vomiting and cachexia from chemotherapy.
 While there is only one THC-based product approved by the FDA (Marinol), many believe there are several health applications of THC and cannabis.
 What are those noted benefits?
 Treating PTSD and sleep disorders and reducing nerve pain, epilepsy or another seizure disorder, glaucoma, and general discomfort.

 Marijuana products have THC in varying concentrations, at anywhere from 5% or higher.
-Popular forms of marijuana and THC products include dried flowers of the cannabis plant, edibles like gummies, or THC in the form of tinctures or topicals, including lotions and balms anti-inflammation.
+Popular forms of marijuana and THC products include dried flowers of the cannabis plant, edibles, or THC in the form of tinctures or topicals, including lotions and balms.

 What do we know about CBD?